sh4wnbk/natural-hazards-classifier/README.md

 A landslide occurs when masses of rock, debris, or earth move down a slope.
 It is a type of "mass wasting," referring to the downward movement of soil and rock due to gravity.
 Landslides are categorized into five movement types: falls, topples, slides, spreads, and flows, which can involve different geological materials such as bedrock, debris, or soil.
 Common examples include debris flows (often called mudslides) and rockfalls.

+## Why Study Landslides?

+Landslides are a significant geological hazard affecting nearly every state in the United States.
+As populations expand into hilly or mountainous areas, understanding the risks posed by landslide hazards becomes crucial.
+It enables cities, towns, and counties to plan land use and design new construction and infrastructure to minimize the impact and reduce costs associated with living in landslide-prone areas.

+While many physical causes of landslides cannot be eliminated, proper geologic investigations, sound engineering practices, and enforcing land-use management regulations can help mitigate these risks.
+Studying landslides also provides valuable insights into their causes, movement patterns, soil characteristics, associated geology, and the locations most susceptible to these events.

 ![Landslide Animation 2](assets/landslide-animation-2.gif)